 - Average earnings per month on Rev are $245, and the top monthly earning is $1495!

-Another great fit for beginners here.
-The pay may be a bit lower than some sites, but it's a good place to get experience and learn the ropes.
+GoTranscript is another great fit for beginners.
+The pay is a bit lower than some sites, but it's a good place to get experience and learn the ropes.

-GoTranscript requires you to complete one test job before starting real work.
+You'll need to complete one test job before starting real work.
 Test jobs are available in English and other languages.

 One of the main features I love about GoTranscript are the editors.
 An editor will go over every job that you hand in.
-The editor then rates your work and leaves feedback for you look over afterward.
+The editor then rates your work and leaves feedback for you to look over afterward.
 You're being paid and trained at the same time, pretty awesome right?
 (You can also become an editor yourself eventually, which includes a pay raise.)

 Accutran Global is only available to US and Canadian residents.
 You will have to complete a test upon applying, and they require that you have a transcription speed of 70 words per minute.
 If you consistently show that you understand the content you are transcribing, you may have the opportunity to get expand the services you offer besides just transcription.